 The fund company's taxonomy reporting only shows the taxonomy alignment reported directly by the companies.
-The fund's proportion of taxonomy-aligned investments for 2023 totaled 0.35% based on the companies' revenue.
+The fund's proportion of taxonomy-aligned investments for 2023 totaled 0.52% based on the companies' revenue.

-Did the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy? among others have greenhouse gas emission levels corresponding to the best performance.
+Did the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?1

+Transitional activities are activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.